weizh888/ProductImageSegmentation/README.md

 ## Usage

 ### Prepare the Training and Testing Datasets
   The images in the raw .zip file are not labeled, and I didn't find some open images that share the same categories, so I decided to manually label as many samples as I can using [LabelImg](https://github.com/tzutalin/labelImg).
-The annotations are saved as XML files in PASCAL VOC format, and can be converted to TFrecord files.
+The annotations are saved as XML files in PASCAL VOC format, and can be converted to TFRecord files.

   It is also worthy to try another annotation tool [FIAT](https://github.com/christopher5106/FastAnnotationTool) in the future, which saves the annotations in the RotatedRect format (`path,class,center_x,center_y,w,h,o`), instead of the Rect format (`path,class,x,y,w,h`).